 - If you are using a belt-worn or bodypack unit with an external antenna, make sure that the antenna isn't bent or covered.
 It's very easy to get them caught in your guitar strap or wrapped in or under your shirttail.
 Not only is being bent bad for the antenna, but it severely hampers the signal it puts out.
 You can get shorter range and more drop-outs with a bent antenna.
 Even small bends can create issues (the unseen wires that make up the antenna can become stressed and broken from bending), so when in doubt, replace the antenna.
 They're only a few dollars, so it makes sense to have a few on hand for quick swap-outs.

 - Most radio energy (this is frequency dependent) is attenuated when traveling through bodies, walls or wood, and it can't go around corners (although it does reflect off of metallic surfaces).
 If your receiver is on one side of a room and your talent is on the opposite side, you're forcing the signal to travel through anything that is between them.
-Using an amplifier or a splitter usually wonít compensate for this; we explain why in FAQ #016.
+Using an amplifier or a splitter usually wonít compensate for this; we explain why in our FAQ: Will an RF antenna amplifier or splitter give me an increase in wireless range or sensitivity?.
 Instead, place your transmitter and receiver in closer, unobstructed proximity.

 - If you have two or more performers on wireless, assign them frequencies as far apart as possible to avoid interference.
 Avoid channels in the 617-652 and 663-698 MHz bands, as the FCC now prohibits them for wireless microphones.
 The FCC outlines the specifics on their website, which is updated frequently as the regulations are refined.